SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/configure.md

 ## Expose NetServer to Internet

-In order to connect Pocket CRM to NetServer's web services, NetServer needs to be accessible from internet.
-If you have a [setup with remote NetServer on internal network and SuperOffice Web in DMZ][5], that means only Web server part is available on internet.
+To connect Pocket CRM to NetServer's web services, NetServer needs to be accessible from the internet.
+If you have a [setup with remote NetServer on internal network and SuperOffice Web in DMZ][5], that means only Web server part is available on the internet.

-A solution is to use [Reverse proxy][7] to make also NetServer available on Internet.
+A solution is to use [Reverse proxy][7] to make also NetServer available on the internet.

-Installing second NetServer in DMZ and connecting it via web services to the remote NetServer on internal LAN is not supported.
+Installing a second NetServer in DMZ and connecting it via web services to the remote NetServer on internal LAN is not supported.
 The NetServer in DMZ will demand direct access to so\_arc and Pocket CRM using this setup will fail to save pictures and documents.

 ## Custom Pocket configuration URL

-If you want to change the default Pocket CRM configuration URL, you can do so by setting a configuration value of SuperOffice Web in the Web.config.
+If you want to change the default Pocket CRM configuration URL, you can do so by setting a configuration value of SuperOffice Web in the *web.config* file.

 The key name is PocketCrmServiceUrl and the value is the new URL for Pocket connection.
 You'll find this in the `<SoFormsAuthentication> - <Pages>` section.